perl11/perl11-blog/content/unicode-identifiers.md

 # Mixed scripts

 A written language is defined by its scripts (i.e. "alphabets").
-Some languages allow multiple scripts, such as Japanese using characters from Chinese (Kanji/Han), Katagana (modern japanase) and Hiregana (the old middle-age script used by women).
+Some languages allow multiple scripts, such as modern Japanese uses both logographic (kanji, originated from Chinese hanzi[^1]) and syllabic (kana) characters simultaneously, with two distinct types of kana (hiragana and katakana).
 So if you want to support japanese you need allow all these three scripts to be used in a program, without any declaration.
 Similar for Korean, which sometimes also use some old Han/Chinese characters, and Chinese which uses the biggest set of characters Han, plus one additional educational script, called Bopomofo.

 The problem is very apparent with Cyrillic and Greek.
 Both are different languages, but use almost the same characters, which are not